 - Employment types – from self-employment to your usual fixed employment.

 - Tax implications – common scenarios and tax implication examples.
+That could save you tax in New Zealand.

 Income Tax in New Zealand